peer-open-source/xara-docs/source/user/manual/model/pattern/multiSupportPattern.rst

 Multisupport Excitation
 ^^^^^^^^^^^^^^^^^^^^^^^

 The Multi-Support pattern allows similar or different prescribed ground motions to be input at various supports in the structure.
-In OpenSees, the prescribed motion is applied using single-point constraints, the single-point constraints taking their constraint value from user created ground motions.
+The prescribed motion is applied using single-point constraints, the single-point constraints taking their constraint value from user created ground motions.

-The command to generate a multi-support excitation contains in squirrelly brackets the commands to generate all the ground motions and the single-point constraints in the pattern.
-The command is as follows:
+The command Tcl to generate a multi-support excitation contains in brackets the commands to generate all the ground motions and the single-point constraints in the pattern.

-.. function: pattern MultipleSupport $patternTag {ground motion & imposed motion commands}
+.. function:: pattern MultipleSupport $patternTag {ground motion & imposed motion commands}

 .. csv-table::
    :header: "Argument", "Type", "Description"